 Based on the wider review from a State road network perspective, major upgrades will be required at a number of intersections on Memorial Drive in the future to accommodate existing high traffic demands and continuing growth in the area.
-TfNSW has proposed the following way forward - city of innovation upgrades to Memorial Drive at three intersections (i.e. Towradgi Road, Railway Street and Rothery Street).
+TfNSW has proposed the following way forward - wollongong dty of innovation upgrades to Memorial Drive at three intersections (i.e. Towradgi Road, Railway Street and Rothery Street).
 Consideration to local road connections around the broader precinct to reduce the number of movements and/or conflicts at intersections along Memorial Drive and, where appropriate and reasonable, delivery of these connections or planning to preserve these connections as options for the future.
 TfNSW would support the cost of any such connection being offset from the above monetary contribution.
 Planning controls (i.e. as part of the DCP) to minimise residential parking on the site, consistent with the provisions of Section 7.4 of the existing Council DCP, recognising the close proximity of the site to public transport.
 TfNSW (continued) The early provision (by the proponent) of shared paths internal and external to the site to increase the attractiveness of walking and cycling for future residents of this site and existing residents in the surrounding area.
 The provision of broader network paths/active transport will reduce the vehicle trip demand on Memorial Drive.
 Appropriate arrangements in and around the site to increase the attractiveness of public transport (both rail and buses).
 Noise mitigation measures (as required) within the site to mitigate traffic noise from Memorial Drive.
 TfNSW has no objections to the planning proposal going on public exhibition.
-Department of Environment Energy & Science Stream realignment: an appropriately designed and constructed natural stream corridor with meander is preferred over a hard engineered and straightened stream which are steeper and more vulnerable to erosion and can result in adverse downstream hydraulic impacts (as identified in the geomorphic assessment).
-A natural stream profile supported by appropriate riparian vegetation widths would reduce the erosion potential, enable more natural stream treatments and provide ecologically sustainable benefits and provide lower longer-term maintenance costs to future landowners.
+Department of Environment Energy & Science Stream realignment: an appropriately designed and constructed natural stream corridor with meander is preferred over a half engineered and straightened stream which are steeper and more vulnerable to erosion and can result in adverse downstream hydraulic impacts (as identified in the geomorphic assessment).
+In natural stream profile supported by appropriate riparial vegetation widths would reduce the erosion potential, enable more natural stream treatments and provide ecological sustainable benefits and provide lower longer-term maintenance costs to future landowners.
+The final proposed land use zoning should have regard to flood costs to future landowners.